luminaxster/CS211-Spring2024-P2/README.md

 This public method:

-- Calls the `wipeNarrativeLoops()` method on the `narrativeLoop` field.
+- Calls the `wipeNarrativeLoops()` method of the `narrativeLoop` field.
 This action is meant to reset or clear the narrative states within the loop, aligning with the intended functionality of a wipe operation in a narrative management context.

 ##### `boolean freeze()`